standardnotes/docs/docs/self-hosting/infrastructure-overview.md

 ### DB

 MySQL database server.
-This is where all the data is stored.
+This is where all data is stored.

 ### Cache